IBM/openapi-validator/README.md

 You could also set the severity of `info-contact` explicitly to `error`, `warn`, `info`, or `hint`.

-#### Custom rules
+#### Custom Spectral rules

-You can also specify custom rules in the Spectral ruleset file.
-Custom rules can be specified using a simple but powerful yaml syntax or with custom Javascript functions.
+New custom rules can be specified using a simple but powerful yaml syntax or with custom Javascript functions.
-See the Spectral documentation for detailed documentation on [Spectral custom rules](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md).
+Use the documentation on [Spectral custom rules](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) in order to add these to your __.spectral.yaml__ file.

 ## Warnings Limit